OBS-Studio-Desktop/.github/README.md

-Offline setup guide for activating OBS Studio
+Download OBS Studio for Windows and start streaming like a pro — free, open-source, and packed with features.